The Web Health

 Maintain a Healthy Weight

-• Being overweight can cause changes in hormone levels and how the body processes insulin, either of which can lead to skin problems.
+• Being overweight can cause changes in hormones levels and how the body processes insulin, either of which can lead to skin problems.

 • Maintain your weight by staying active and eating a variety of healthful foods.